Federal Woodlands Preservation League

-The Federal Woodlands Preservation League (Ligue contre le déboisement des sites fédéraux) is a volunteer environmental advocacy organization created with the goal of decreasing logging around Meech Lake and Kingsmere areas.
+The Federal Woodlands Preservation League (Ligue contre le déboisement des sites fédéraux) is a volunteer environmental advocacy organization.
+Its goal is to decrease logging around the Meech Lake and Kingsmere areas.
 Since its founding in 1934, the League has worked with the Canadian Federal Government on preservation issues, and is credited with creating Gatineau Park.

 History

 On September 20, 1933, King met with his private secretary Harry Baldwin to discuss the issue.
 "We talked of starting a 'Society to preserve the Natural Beauty of the environs of Ottawa' – that was the suggested title I gave it, growing out of his wish to bring pressure on Quebec & Fed. govts. to save the roadsides their fringe of trees etc." wrote King in his diary.

-At the League's first meeting on May 8, 1935, at Ottawa's Chateau Laurier, prime minister R.B.
+At the League's first meeting on May 8, 1935, at Ottawa's Chateau Laurier, Prime Minister R.B.
 Bennett and opposition leader Mackenzie King were appointed as its patrons.
 Its first president was Harry Baldwin.

 The list of its patrons and members includes many notable citizens of the day.
-While it operated between 1934 and 1947, members of the league included Governors General Bessborough, Tweedsmuir and Athlone; Prime Ministers Sir Robert Borden, Arthur Meighen, R.B.
-Bennett, and Mackenzie King; Harry Baldwin, Percy Sparks, Duncan MacTavish, Ernest Lapointe and Ambrose O’Brien.
+While it operated between 1934 and 1947, members of the league included Governors General Bessborough, Tweedsmuir, and Athlone; Prime Ministers Sir Robert Borden, Arthur Meighen, R.B.
+Bennett, and Mackenzie King; Harry Baldwin, Percy Sparks, Duncan MacTavish, Ernest Lapointe, and Ambrose O’Brien.
 As well, its membership included Colonel J.T.C.
 Thompson, W.D.
-Herridge, Lieutenant-Colonel Cameron Macpherson Edwards and Charles Bowman.
+Herridge, Lieutenant-Colonel Cameron Macpherson Edwards, and Charles Bowman.